 We put together our ‘Plum Prospect’ ranks by aggregating the rankings of the top prospects across several major, publicly available top-100 prospect lists.
 These are not our personal prospect picks.
 Rather, think of these rankings as measuring the ‘pulse’ of the current thinking among experts on prospect rankings.
 Use them as you would use ADP rankings in your fantasy league, to identify potential bargains on draft day or in trades.
 Additionally, you can use these rankings to double check your own rankings to figure out if you are too high or too low on a certain prospect.

-Included for each prospect is a ‘player card’ summarizing his 2017 performance and some brief notes from the Baseball Farm Staff.
+Included for each prospect is a ‘player card’ summarizing his 2018 performance to date and some brief notes from the Baseball Farm Staff.

 Check out Plum Prospects: Volume 1 (#1-10) here.